SebKuzminsky/pd-sink-box/README.md

 ## Enclosure prep

-Drill the holes to be tapped M2 with #53 (0.059 inch, 1.499 mm).
+### M2 threaded holes

+There are several holes that will take M2 threads:
-* 6x on the Base Plate
+* 6x on the Base-Plate
-* 5x on the Mid Plate
+* 5x on the Mid-Plate
 * 2x on the Lid

-Tap them M2.
-Only the HUSB238 holes are any challenge, since for aesthetic reasons they are blind.
+Drill these holes #52 (0.0635 inch, 1.613 mm).

+FIXME: or slightly bigger?
+The printed plastic standoffs are quite fragile and the self-tapping screws apply enough force to crack the standoffs on the layer lines.
+1.6 mm (#52) or 1.75 mm (#50).
+#51 (0.067 inch, 1.702 mm) works well.

-Drill the M2 clearance holes with #44 (0.086inch, 2.184mm).
+### M2 clearance holes

+There are several holes that need to pass M2 screws with clearance:
-* 4x on the Mid Plate
+* 4x on the Mid-Plate
-* 3x on the Mid Plate End Cap
+* 3x on the Mid-Plate End-Cap

+Drill these #44 (0.086inch, 2.184mm).

+### M2.6 threaded holes

+There are several holes that need to take M2.6 threads:
+* 4x screen standoffs on the Mid-Plate

-Drill the holes to be tapped #4-40, on the screen standoffs #43 (0.089 inch, 2.261 mm).
+Drill these holes #43 (0.089 inch, 2.261 mm).

-Tap the #4-40 holes on the screen standoffs.
+FIXME: or slightly bigger?

+### M2.6 clearance holes

-Drill the #4-40 clearance holes in the lid #30 (0.129 inch, 3.264 mm).
+Drill the M2.6 clearance holes in the lid #30 (0.129 inch, 3.264 mm).

 ## Base plate